somnambulist-tech/collection/README.md

  * max() find the largest value in the collection (optionally by key/callable)
  * min() find the smallest value in the collection (optionally by key/callable)
  * merge() combine items into the current Collection, replaces existing keys items
+ * only() returns only these keys in a new Collection
  * pad() pad the Collection to a size
  * pop() removes an item from the end of the Collection
  * reduce() applies a callback to the Collection to produce a single value